containers/libkrun/README.md

 Use `krun_add_net_unixstream` and/or `krun_add_net_unixdgram` to add a virtio-net interface connected to the userspace network proxy.

+## Security model

+The libkrun security model is primarily defined by the consideration that both the guest and the VMM pertain to the same security context.
+For many operations, the VMM acts as a proxy for the guest within the host.
+Host resources that are accessible to the VMM can potentially be accessed by the guest through it.

+While defining the security implementation of your environment, you should think about the guest and the VMM as a single entity.
+To prevent the guest from accessing host's resources, you need to use the host's OS security features to run the VMM inside an isolated context.
+On Linux, the primary mechanism to be used for this purpose is namespaces.
+Single-user systems may have a more relaxed security policy and just ensure the VMM runs with a particular UID/GID.

+While most virtio devices allow the guest to access resources from the host, two of them require special consideration when used: virtio-fs and virtio-vsock+TSI.

+### virtio-fs

+When exposing a directory in a filesystem from the host to the guest through virtio-fs devices configured with `krun_set_root` and/or `krun_add_virtiofs`, libkrun **does not** provide any protection against the guest attempting to access other directories in the same filesystem, or even other filesystems in the host.

+A mount point isolation mechanism from the host should be used in combination with virtio-fs.

+### virtio-vsock + TSI

+When TSI is enabled, the VMM acts as a proxy for AF_INET, AF_INET6 and AF_UNIX sockets, for both incoming and outgoing connections.
+For all that matters, the VMM and the guest should be considered to be running in the network context.
+As such, you should apply on the VMM whatever restrictions you want to apply on the guest.

 ## Building and installing

 ### Linux (generic variant)